WhitneyMFoster/jfk-archive-ai/README.md

 - `--ask <question>`: Ask a question and get a response from the AI assistant

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License - see the [LICENSE](LICENSE) file for details.

+You are free to share and adapt the material, provided you attribute the author and do not use it for commercial purposes.